ronan-s1/SaleSights/docs/biz.md

 Follow these simple instructions.
 It takes only 5 minutes.

-1. Go to openAI's [webiste](https://openai.com/blog/openai-api) and sign up for an API key.
+1. Go to OpenAI's [webiste](https://openai.com/blog/openai-api) and sign up for an API key.
 2. Add some credits into your account.
 3. Copy the key and enter it in the settings tab on SaleSights.